Platform Settings

 Misc Security Headers

-The following security headers can also be added by request to Nginx by WP Engine Support.
+The following security headers can also be added through the Web Rules page of the User Portal.
 We’ve included examples of the most common header options, but many can be modified to suit your specific needs.

 Vary